robert-hh/SSD1963-TFT-Library-for-PyBoard-and-RP2040/README.md

       bmp type files.
 The total size of data must be width * height * 2.
       No type checking is performed.

+drawBitmap_BMP(x, y, width, height, data)
+    # draw a bitmap at location x, y dimension width x height.
+Data must contain
+      the bitmap data and must be of type bytearray or buffer.
+It must contain 3 bytes per pixel (blue, green, red), which is used in 24 color-bit bmp type files.
+The total size of data must be width * height * 3.
+      No type checking is performed.

 printString(x, y, s , font [, transparency = 0][, fgcolor = None ][, bgcolor = None])
     # Print a string s at location x, y using the font given in font.
       The actual choices are SmallFont, BigFont or SevenSegNumFont.